becavin-lab/checkatlas/README.md

 2. Evaluate different version of your atlas: https://github.com/becavin-lab/checkatlas/blob/3a4f88e94716c09a3b9c86010f570743a5855461/examples/Version_comparison.ipynb

-3. Explore Scanpy, Seurat and CellRanger objects in your folder
+3. Explore Scanpy, Seurat and CellRanger objects in your folder: https://github.com/becavin-lab/checkatlas/blob/main/examples/AtlasType_comparison.ipynb

 ## Install it from PyPI